 While CUE-101 targets the HPV-E7 TCR in cervical/head and neck cancers, we believe our CUE BiologicsTM platform may be used to target a large variety of alternative peptides, which may allow us to address many tumors with high therapeutic need in the oncology patient population.
 In support of this, we have recently demonstrated highly potent efficacy in preclinical murine models targeting non-viral epitopes.
-These data, together with the recent human ex vivo experiments using a melanoma specific epitope (MelanA/MART, shown above) in both healthy donor and melanoma patient samples, support CUE-100 framework's ability to activate distinct T cell populations via a simple 9 amino acid peptide antigen exchange on an otherwise validated scaffold, which should reduce the time to clinic (and associated costs) of next-generation biologics.
-We are currently exploring multiple unique epitopes in the context of the CUE-100 series framework in human ex vivo assays to help guide prioritization of programs.
+These data, together with the recent human ex vivo experiments using a melanoma specific epitope

+(MelanA/MART, shown above) in both healthy donor and melanoma patient samples, support CUE-100 framework's ability to activate distinct T cell populations via a simple 9 amino acid peptide antigen exchange on an otherwise validated scaffold, which should reduce the time to clinic (and associated costs) of next-generation biologics.
+We are currently exploring multiple unique epitopes in the context of the CUE-100 series framework prior to the nomination of CUE-102.